 As Hettie, Sadie, and Mollie worked to rebuild their lives after the battle, George continued to serve in Cole’s Cavalry.
 In late 1863 and early 1864, during fighting near Brandy Station, Virginia, he was captured by Confederate forces and sent to Andersonville Prison, the notorious Confederate prisoner-of-war camp in Georgia.

-Evening: Have a casual dinner at Gloryridge Tavern & Grill.
-685 Camp Gettysburg Road , Gettysburg.
+Evening: After picking a very tired Jay up from his reenactment, we headed for a casual dinner at Gloryridge Tavern & Grill: 685 Camp Gettysburg Road , Gettysburg.

 Photos credit: Gloryridge